aspose-diagram/Aspose.Diagram-Products/diagram/en/python-java/compress/vdw/_index.md

 {{% blocks/products/pf/agp/text %}}

- Aspose.Diagram for Java supports on all major platforms and Operating Systems.
+ Aspose.Diagram for Python supports on all major platforms and Operating Systems.
 Please make sure that you have the following prerequisites.

 {{% /blocks/products/pf/agp/text %}}